Weighing Up Caribbean Medical Universities: Benefits and Potential Pitfalls

 Many of the Caribbean medical universities have been investing in modern infrastructure and cutting-edge technology to ensure an outstanding teaching environment.

-Ross University School of Medicine is a perfect example of this as it has invested in advanced teaching equipment, including 3D-visualisation software, sophisticated simulation centres, high-tech classrooms and much more.
+The University of Health Sciences School of Medicine in Antigua & Barbuda is a perfect example of this, as it has invested in advanced teaching equipment, sophisticated simulation centres, modern classrooms and much more.

 Common Myths about Studying Medicine in the Caribbean